ammar257ammar/biohackathon2022-bioschemas-consumer/paper.md

 ## The ETL pipeline explained

-Figure \ref{fig-pipeline} shows the pipeline developed in this work which downloads JSON-LD files scraped from three sources and stored on GitHub, converts them to RDF, maps the RDF to a unified model and saves the resulting graph to a ttl file.
+Figure \ref{fig-pipeline} shows the pipeline developed in this work.
+The pipeline downloads JSON-LD files scraped from three sources, converts them to RDF, maps the RDF to a unified model and saves the resulting graph to a ttl file.
 The pipeline also calculates some statistics from the converted RDF and stores it in a CSV file next to the output ttl file.
 The following sections describe in detail the different stages of the KG construction pipeline.

 ![An overview of the developed pipeline using LinkedPipes \label{fig-pipeline}](./figures/the-pipeline.png)